Aithbhreac Inghean Coirceadal

 Aithbhreac Inghean Coirceadal (fl.
 1470) was a medieval Scottish poet.

-Biography

-In 1470, she wrote an elegy to her husband, Niall Og Mac Neill, Constable of Castle Sween, Knapdale, which was the earliest documented poem in Classic Scottish Gaelic, written by a woman.
+In 1470, she wrote an elegy to her husband, Niall Òg Mac Nèill, Constable of Castle Sween, Knapdale, which was the earliest documented poem in Classic Scottish Gaelic, written by a woman.
 It was written in the Classic Bardic meter and is one of only four existing poems written in this style by a woman.